rfmarcelino/lupus-decoupled-website/content/3.advanced-topics/forms.md

 Here you can add fields to the form, and configure the form settings.

-## Render webforms
+## Render forms

-Webforms are rendered by Drupal-CE into custom elements, which can be used in your frontend.
+Forms are rendered by Drupal-CE into custom elements, which can be used in your frontend.

-Example of a webform rendered into a custom element:
+Example of a form rendered into a custom element:

 ```json
 "element": "webform",